Plot: A continuation of ghost and demon stories presented in kamishibai format.

 Breakdown: Since I don’t have as much to talk about with Yami Shibai 2 as I did with the first season in regards to background, I will quickly run through my final thoughts on each episode, give it a numbered rating, and finalize the entire season with an averaged rating.

-Episode 1 – Taro-Chan: 8/10 If I take these episodes as not being entirely horror related, I would say this episode is actually pretty damn good and memorable.
-It’s very sad to imagine what Taro-chan had to go through and ultimately what he still seems to be going through, and it was a nice twist on the ‘possessed ventriloquist dummy’ story.
+Episode 1 – Taro-Chan: 8/10 If I take these episodes as not being entirely horror related, I would say this episode is actually pretty good and memorable.
+It’s very sad to imagine what Taro-chan had to go through and, ultimately, what he still seems to be going through.
+It was a nice twist on the ‘possessed ventriloquist dummy’ story.

 Episode 3 – Inside: 5/10 This one is also just kinda meh.
 It doesn’t go nearly far enough to generate any sort of reaction, and the doll itself just isn’t that creepy.

 Episode 4 – The Wall Woman: 6/10 Another one that is just alright, this one has a decently designed creature, some suspense, but ultimately blows it by practically beating us in the face with warnings of a final jump scare.

 Episode 5 – Locker: 7/10 Doing better here with a relatable character, an actual urban legend-esque setting (urban legend within an urban legend?) a creepy doll and a sad ending.
 However, I really must emphasize how poorly this whole locker thing is set up.
 It’s just borderline ridiculous.

 Episode 6 – Nao-Chan: 7/10 Not scary, though probably not meant to be, this one is an interesting story with a slightly creepy visual and a confusing ending.
 Might’ve been more impacting with a longer story, perhaps allowing us to meet Nao-chan originally.